a-r-d/a-r-d.github.io/_posts/2022-09-21-building-an-engineering-org-one-year-in.markdown

 ## Minimizing arguments and creating clarity

-If you tell your team something is a priority one day, and then tell them something else is a priority the next day you invite argument and push back.
+If you tell a direct report that **infrastructure change X** is a priority one day, and then tell them **user feature Y** is a priority the next day you invite argument and push back.
 This is a huge mistake, and the tone, the priorities and direction needs to be both crystal clear and consistent.

 I'm writing this both as an observation of what works and as a goal state (it's incredibly hard to stay consistently on message as a leader but it's hugely undermining to your authority if you do not).